-I would like to obtain an official document about my right to live in the UK
+I would like information about how to stay in the UK

-If you have been living in the UK working or self employed for more than five years you can apply for a document certifying that you have permanent residence in the UK.
-This will prove your right to live in the UK permanently.
-You can also obtain this document as a family member of a person who has worked or has been self employed in the UK for more than five years.
+For these four situations, permanent residence can be applied for as follows.
+If you have been living in the UK working or self-employed for more than five years you can apply for a document certifying that you have permanent residence.
+You can also obtain this document as a family member of a person who has worked or has been self-employed in the UK for more than five years.
 Here is the link to download the application form for a permanent residence document.

 Here is a podcast to listen to that discusses this further: